logica0419/proposals/2025/GopherCon/proposal.md

    - This session is the start
    - Deep dive into each functionality with existing sessions!
 9. Recommendation of the past sessions to see next (if I have extra time)
+   - With the basics of a broad range of functionalities in this session as a strong foundation, you can move on to the next step!
    - Heap escape condition and analysis: "Escape Analysis in Go: Understanding and Optimizing Memory Allocation" at Go Conference 2023 Online
    - GC logics: "Garbage Collection Semantics" at GopherCon SG 2019
    - Memory optimizations with pprof: "Memory Management in Go: The good, the bad and the ugly" at GopherCon UK 2023